Lease Or Buy Used

 If you’re curious about hybrid cars with Ford regenerative braking, we invite you to stop by Portsmouth Ford for a closer look.
 Our expert team is ready to guide you through the ins and outs of Ford’s regenerative braking system, featured in models such as the Ford Escape Hybrid, Ford Maverick Hybrid, and Ford F-150 Hybrid.
 We invite you to join us for a test drive, where you can experience the benefits of regenerative braking firsthand.
 Once you experience how seamlessly it operates and how much value it adds to your drive, you’ll understand why we consider it one of the key innovations in modern automotive design.
 Visit us today in Portsmouth, NH!

-Are Hybrid Cars Good In Cold Weather?
+Hybrid Cars in Cold Weather

 Can Hybrids Handle The Cold Weather and Extreme Temperatures?